epomatti/microservices-archetypes/README.md

 ![Elastic][6]

-### 4 - Multi-Language
+### 4 - Multi-language

 A company or team may implement multiple languages.
 That might happen by design or by outer forces, such as a particular demand for professionals.

 ![Language][7]

-Architectures _can_ use use multiple languages for difference microservices, but that will come with a cost.
+Architectures _can_ use different languages for their microservices, but that will come with a cost.

 Often microservices will evolve and generate complex core libraries and CI/CD templates that would require significant effort for migration.
 Teams should consider this approach carefully.
 This could inevitably lead to [technical microservices](#technical-microservices).